 “A story that ends with me winning.”

-Earlier this year, Eric Kripke confirmed The Boys season 3 would be tackling ‘Herogasm’, slated for the sixth episode of season 3, Kripke announced the wildly NSFW event via Twitter accompanied by a picture of the script written by Jessica Chou in exceedingly appropriate fashion.
+Last year, Eric Kripke confirmed The Boys season 3 would be tackling ‘Herogasm’, slated for the sixth episode of season 3, Kripke announced the wildly NSFW event via Twitter accompanied by a picture of the script written by Jessica Chou in exceedingly appropriate fashion.

 “From day one, everyone dared me to make this episode,” writes Kripke.